-The Board shall appropriate to each school an amount equal to or greater than that specified by the formula prescribed in 702 KAR 3:246.
+The Board shall appropriate to each school an amount of funds equal to or greater than the formula prescribed in 702 KAR 3:246.
 School councils shall be provided notice of allocations for the next budget year in accordance with the timelines required by regulation.